What is the best crate for a husky?

 This crate (above) is popular among husky breeds most likely due to their escape-artist tendencies (smart pups!)
 The High Anxiety crate is specifically designed to protect houdini dogs, crate chewers, dogs with storm phobia, and pups who show signs of separation anxiety.
 If your dog has broken out of at least one crate in the past, then we highly recommend this crate.
 This crate is a long lasting tool for helping your dog with separation anxiety.
 It's our ONLY crate model with a 10-year dog damage protection warranty and is constructed of twice the thickness of aluminum.
 Door guard attachments available.

 High Anxiety crate sizes for husky breeds range from 34-inch up to 48-inch.
 It's important not to choose a size that will be too roomy for your dog in this crate.
-We suggest picking a size closest to your dog's measurements.
+We suggest picking a size closest to your dog's measurements or contacting our support team for recommendations.

 Step 4: What is the best crate size for a husky?

-To choose the best crate size for your husky, you will need to measure your dog's length (tip of nose to base of tail, not including tail) and height (from floor to top of ears).
-You can watch this video to see how to measure your dog.
+One way to determine crate sizing for your husky breed is to measure your dog's length (tip of nose to base of tail, not including tail) and height (from floor to top of ears).
+This method is helpful for sizing if you have a mixed breed husky or a smaller/larger than average dog of a specific breed.

 If you're planning to fly your husky as pet cargo, read this first: Everything you need to know before flying with your dog.